Gary Shteyngart: Work

 His fifth novel, Our Country Friends, was published by Random House in 2021.
 It is a story about friends who spend the pandemic together.
+His sixth novel, Vera, or Faith, published in 2025, is a story about a 10-year-old Korean American girl living in a near future dystopian U.S.

-His other writing has appeared in The New Yorker, Slate, Granta, Travel and Leisure, and The New York Times.
+His other writing has appeared in The New Yorker, Slate, Granta, Travel and Leisure, The New York Times, and The Atlantic.

 Blurbs

 Shteyngart has also become known for his prolific blurbing, which has inspired a Tumblr website devoted to his Collected Blurbs, a live reading, and a fifteen-minute documentary narrated by Jonathan Ames.